Good Traffic but Wrong Clients: The Client Filter Fix

 Attracts: Serious founders with money and need

-Write 3 options.
-Test with someone who knows ideal clients.
-Pick the best.
+Write three options.
+Test them with someone who knows your ideal clients, then pick the strongest.

 Day 4: Add “This Is NOT For You If...”
 Qualifier